Fatty Liver Diet

 - Protein at every meal – Protein at every meal, especially breakfast, helps balance blood sugar and insulin levels, reduces sweet cravings and provides the liver with the amino acids needed to function optimally.
 Good protein choices include eggs, a protein shake, nuts, seeds, fish, organic-free-range chicken and lean, grass-fed meat.

-If you’ve ever wanted to know the 7 most critical foods to eat for maximum liver detox... that will leave your taste buds BEGGING for more... this will be the most important report you ever read.
+If you’ve ever wanted to know the 7 most critical foods to eat for maximum detoxification of your liver, that should be included in your fatty liver diet ... and will leave your taste buds BEGGING for more...please keep reading.

 Fatty Liver Diet Ratios